Chisnet/smartload/README.md

 ```

-Delay and threshold both default to 0 otherwise, while throttle defaults to 100.
+Delays and thresholds both default to 0 otherwise, while throttle defaults to 100.